YJiangcm/LTE/README.md

 ```

 ### 1. Alignment Phrase
-Firstly, please download the training data of LTE from https://huggingface.co/datasets/YuxinJiang/LTE_train_data and put it into [data/](data/).
+Firstly, please download the training data of LTE from [HuggingFace](https://huggingface.co/datasets/YuxinJiang/LTE_train_data) and put it into [data/](data/).

 #### LLaMA2-Chat-7B
 The code is based on [FastChat](https://github.com/lm-sys/FastChat).
-Standard fine-tuning was conducted on a machine with 4×A100 80G GPUs for about 9 hours.
+Standard fine-tuning was conducted on 4×A100 GPUs (80G) for about 9 hours.
 ```bash
 cd LTE/
 bash FastChat/ft_train.sh